-Specific Violation Date of Violation Explanation of Violation Length of Violation Actions Taken to Resolve Violations Health Effects (Env-Dw 811.21) Monitoring and Reporting (M/R) NONE Microbiological Contan ETECTEI) WATE R QUALIT TY R ESULTS - Te ests Du ring 2017 Contaminant (Units) Level Detected MCL MCL G Violat (Yes/ Likely Sour Contamina Health Effects of Contamination Total Coliform Bacteria (mpn/100ml) 13.5 mpn/100ml Well 3 0 0 NO Naturally pre the environ norganic Contaminant ts L Contaminant (Units) Level Detected MCL MCLG Violation (Yes/No) cely Source of ontamination Health Effects of Contamination Barium (ppm) Well#2 - 0.0006ppm Well#3 - 0.005ppm Well #4 - 0.0004ppm 2 ppm 2 NO in scharge of drill- ng wastes and atural deposits Some people who drink water containing barium in excess of the MCL of many years could experience an increase in their blood pressure.
-Copper (ppm) Well #2 0.015 ppm Well#3 0.001ppm Well #4 0.024ppm 1.3 ppm 1.3 NO Corrosion of household plumb- ing; erosion of natural deposits; leaching from wood preserva- tives ing cop exper tainin r is an essential nutrient, but some peo oper in excess of the action level over a ience gastrointestinal distress.
-Some p og copper in excess of the action level o r kidney damage.
-People with Wilson's personal doctor relatively short period could people who drink water con- wer many years could suffer bisease should consult their Radium 226/228 Well#2 1.6 pci/L Well#3 1.6 pci/L Well#4 0.7 pci/L 5 pci/L N/A NO Ro Low levels are normal.
-Not harmful in low levels. cause cancer, anemia, blood problems, teeth proble Contaminant (Units) Level Detected MCL MCLG Violation (Yes/No) ely Source of ontamination Health Effects of Contamination Fluoride (ppm) Well#2 -1.2 ppm Well#3 -0.46 ppm Well #4 - 2.1 ppm 4 ppm 4 NO de ac pro teo osion of natural eposits; water dditive which romotes strong eth; discharge rom fertilizers Some people who drink water containing fluoride in excess of the MCL over many years could get bone disease, including pain and tenderness of the bones.
-Fluoride in drinking water at half the MCL or more may cause mott- ling of children's teeth, usually in children less than nine years old.
-Mott- ling, also known as dental fluorosis, may include brown staining and/or pit- ting of the teeth, and occurs only in developing teeth before they erupt from the gums.
+Contaminant (Units) Level Detected MCL MCLG Violation (Yes/No) Likely Source of Contamination Health Effects of Contamination Barium (ppm) Well#2 - 0.0091ppm Well#3 - 0.004ppm Well #4 - 0.0004ppm 2 ppm 2 NO Discharge of drill- ing wastes and natural deposits Some people who drink water containing barium in excess of the MCL over many years could experience an increase in their blood pressure.
+Copper (ppm) Well #2 0.091 ppm Well#3 0.001ppm Well #4 0.024ppm 1.3 ppm 1.3 NO Corrosion of household plumb- ing; erosion of nat- ural deposits; leaching from wood preserva- tives Copper is an essential nutrient, but some people who drink water containing copper in excess of the action level over a relatively short period could experience gastrointestinal distress.
+Some people who drink water containing copper in excess of the action level over many years could suffer liver or kidney damage.
+People with Wilson's Disease should consult their personal doctor.
+Radium 226/228 Well#2 1.6 pci/L Well#3 1.6 pci/L Well#4 0.7 pci/L 5 pci/L N/A NO Rocks, soil & air Low levels are normal.
+Not harmful in low levels.
+High levels can cause cancer, anemia, blood problems, teeth problems and cataracts.
+Fluoride (ppm) Well#2 -1.4 ppm Well#3 -0.43 ppm Well #4 - 2.0 ppm 4 ppm 4 NO Erosion of natural deposits; water additive which promotes strong teeth; discharge from fertilizers Some people who drink water containing fluoride in excess of the MCL over many years could get bone disease, including pain and tenderness of the bones.
+Fluoride in drinking water at half the MCL or more may cause mottling of children's teeth, usually in children less than nine years old.
+Mottling, also known as dental fluorosis, may include brown staining and/or pitting of the teeth, and occurs only in developing teeth before they erupt from the gums.